 “Sorrel, that’s interesting.”
 We’ve heard this a few times, but it tends to be the wrong plant which people are referring to.
-Not to be confused with the European leafy green plant, sorrel is what British Caribbean people call hibiscus.
-There are over 200 species of hibiscus so the one in discussion is hibiscus sabdariffa.
+Not to be confused with the European leafy green plant, which would be intriguing in drink form, sorrel is what British Caribbean people call hibiscus.
+There are over 200 species, so the one in discussion is hibiscus sabdariffa.

 BENEFITS & USES

-Sorrel drink is made by infusion and is notorious for its vitamin C content and ability to lower blood pressure.
-The crimson colour is alluring and is what most people find attractive as it can be used as a natural food colouring.
+The drink is made by infusion and notorious for its vitamin C content and ability to lower blood pressure.
+Alone it possesses a strong, bitter and rich taste so it is often sweetened.
+The crimson colour is vibrant and alluring and can be used as a natural food colouring.

-Due to its global popularity, sorrel has various names.
-In Iraq, it’s called Chai Kujarat and prepared when someone special is visiting.
+Due to its global popularity, sorrel has many names and is of significant use in many cultures.
+For example, In Iraq, hibiscus tea is called Chai Kujarat.
+If someone gives it to you when you are visiting them, it symbolises that you are someone special.
 Similarly, across the Caribbean it allows families to connect and create special moments at Christmas when the flowers are in season.
-Below is a list of countries that use sorrel along with their names.
+Below is a list of countries and what sorrel is called.

 Latin America & Spanish Caribbean – Flor de Jamaica

 Gambia – Wonjo

 This incredible flower is used around the world to make this delicious drink in many variations.
 Its deep crimson colour, tart rich taste and health properties are what makes it such fabulous drink.

 Our drinks put a spin on the traditional Jamaican recipe, combining sorrel with elderberry, agave nectar, citrus juice and spices – the latter makes it akin to a non-alcoholic mulled wine.
 Click here to view product.